 A park with almost a million acres with access to the mountains, beaches, and forest.
 A great trip for a scenic drive or a hike.
 Only an hour to the start of the park, but it takes a while to get around the whole park.

 With Olympia being so close to Portland, we’ve a little embarrassed to say that we have never fully experience the city, until now.
-Its the perfect Pacific Northwest city, with great beers, coffee, hikes, and food.
-For only being a short drive from Portland and Seattle, were really surprised that Olympia is often overlooked.
+There are so many fun things to do in Olympia, Washington, it’s the perfect Pacific Northwest city, with great beers, coffee, hikes, and food.
+For only being a short drive from Portland and Seattle, we’re really surprised that Olympia is often overlooked.
 If you love good food, coffee, beer and outdoors, we promise you’ll love Olympia.

 Have you been to Olympia?
 What are some of your favorite things to do in Olympia?